grscheller/scheller-linux-archive/README.md

 ### 4. [pythagTriples](pythagTriples/)
 * Haskell project that generates Pythagorean triples.
+* Mathematical factoids about Pythagorean triples.
-* As much about the mathematics of Pythagorean triples as it is an exercise to learn Haskell stack.
+* Also an exercise for me to learn Haskell stack.

 ### 5. [matlab](matlab/)
 * MATLAB and MuPad projects.

 ### 6. [pureMath](pureMath/)
 * A mathematics library centered around integer arithmetic written in Python.
 * An old project of mine back when I first learned Python.

 ### 7. [linuxHome](linuxHome/)